 This rat is given more freedom to move around without restraint, but the pet parent is still holding them with both hands.

+Don’t Get Discouraged!
 Learning how to hold small mammals takes time.
-Your pet may not enjoy being picked up and held right now, but with continuous practice, picking up and handling your pet will be a low-stress process for you both.
+Your pet may not enjoy being picked up and held right now, but with continuous practice, picking up and handling your pet will become a low-stress process for you both.